 If you hear a very quiet sizzling noise when you’re in the same room as your water heater, the culprit might be a small leak in your tank.

 Because the water inside of your water heater is so hot, if there’s a leak, it can make a sizzling noise when it hits your cold floor.

 If you think you might have a leak, take a look at your water heater.
 If you notice any moisture on or underneath the tank, you probably have a small leak and need to call a professional plumber to fix it.

 If you have a gas water heater, the sizzling noise you’re hearing could just be condensation dripping onto the gas burner.

 Unlike an electric water heater, which has a heating element inside the tank, a gas tank water heater has a burner that sits directly beneath the tank of water.
 When condensation forms on the bottom of the tank and drips onto the gas burner, a sizzling noise occurs.

 Condensation forming is normal, so if you hear a soft sizzling every once in a while, there’s no reason to be concerned.
 However, if you’re hearing sizzling more often than normal or it’s very loud, you’ll want to reach out to a plumber to double check that your water heater is working correctly.

-Need a professional to quiet your water heater?
+Need a professional plumber to quiet your water heater?
 Contact Roy’s

 If you think you have one of the issues listed above, you’ll need to enlist the help of a pro.
-At Roy’s, all of our plumbers are highly trained, and will accurately diagnose your water heater as well as provide recommendations on the best solution going forward.
+At Roy’s, all of our local plumbers in Buffalo are highly trained, and will accurately diagnose your water heater as well as provide recommendations on the best solution going forward.